Charly Jordan Rocks Tommy Hilfiger Underwear While Posing In Bed

 Charly Jordan added a sexy new series of photos to her Instagram feed that captured her in nothing more than panties and a cropped cardigan.
-The model shared the snaps on her page on Sunday, September 27, which caused a buzz among her 3.3 million fans.
+The model shared the snaps to her page on Sunday, September 27, causing a buzz among her 3.3 million fans.

-The first image in the set saw Charly kneeling on a striped quilt in bed.
+The first image in the set saw Charly kneeling on a striped quilt on a bed.
 The chic piece of furniture had a headboard that was outlined in silver and was padded with white leather.
-Charly averted her gaze off-camera as she grabbed the middle of her shirt.
+Charly directed her gaze off-camera as she grabbed the middle of her top.
 The second image in the series showed the model in a similar pose, but she looked into the camera with an alluring stare.
 The next few snapshots captured the model striking different poses while clad in the same skimpy outfit.

-Charly rocked a black cardigan with clasps in the middle.
-She wore the cardigan open in some of the snaps.
-It had a scooping neckline that showed off her tanned collar while the sleeves were tight on her slender arms.
+Charly rocked a cropped black cardigan with clasps in the middle.
+The sweater had a scooped neckline that displayed her tanned décolletage, while the sleeves were tight on her slender arms.
 The garment cut off near her rib cage, leaving her taut tummy on display for her audience to admire.

 The lower half of her outfit was just as hot.
-Charly rocked a pair of white panties with a thick band that had the famous Tommy Hilfiger logo printed on it.
+Charly rocked a pair of white panties with a thick band that had the signature Tommy Hilfiger logo printed on it.
 The piece was tight on her hips, accentuating Charly’s tiny midsection and hourglass curves.
 Its high-cut design also showcased her slender thighs in their entirety.
-She kept her accessories simple, wearing a set of pendant necklaces on her collar and a few rings to match.
+She kept her accessories simple, wearing a set of pendant necklaces and a few rings to match.

 View this post on Instagram